Architectural considerations for identity in a multitenant solution

 - Social identity provider.
 A social identity provider allows users to use an identity that they have on a social network or other public identity provider, such as Facebook, Google, or a personal Microsoft account.

-- Use the tenant's Azure AD or Microsoft 365 directory.
-Tenants might already have their own Azure AD or Microsoft 365 directory, and they might want your solution to use their directory as the IdP for accessing your solution.
-This approach is possible when your solution is built as a multitenant Azure AD application.
+- Use the tenant's Microsoft Entra ID directory.
+Tenants might already have their own Microsoft Entra ID directory, and they might want your solution to use their directory as the IdP for accessing your solution.
+This approach is possible when your solution is built as a multitenant Microsoft Entra application.

 - Federation with a tenant's identity provider.
-Tenants might have their own IdP, other than Azure AD or Microsoft 365, and they might want your solution to federate with it.
+Tenants might have their own IdP, other than Microsoft Entra ID, and they might want your solution to federate with it.
 Federation enables single sign-on (SSO) experiences, and it enables tenants to manage the lifecycle and security policies of their users, independently of your solution.

 You should consider if your tenants need to support multiple identity providers.
 For example, you might need to support local identities, social identities, and federated identities, all within a single tenant.
 This requirement is common when companies use a solution that's both for their own employees and for contractors.
 They might use federation for their own employees' access to the solution, while also allowing access to contractors or to guest users, who don't have an account in the federated IdP.